 On my previous 3 visits to Bana I had always ridden my trusty Minsk all the way to the top, never bothering to take the mini bus or to try out the (at the time) short cable car.
 For me the highlight of Bana was the ride up and down the mountain, there wasn’t much to see or do once you got to the top, even getting a refreshment was a chore, with few cafes and poor service.

-A couple of weeks ago, accompanied by my wife and some friends from Ho Chi Minh City, I reluctantly agreed to go to the reinvented Bana Hills.
 The drive to the base of the new extension of the cable car is still spectacular whether you ride or take a taxi.
-The base of the cable car trip to the top is still in the development stages, restaurants, cafes, parks and swimming areas are still under construction.
-From the beginning start of the cable car ride you get a glimpse of how spectacular the trip will be.
+The base of the cable car trip to the top has restaurants, cafes, parks and swimming areas.
+From the beginning of the cable car ride you get a glimpse of how spectacular the trip will be.

-From the center of Danang to the cable car takes about 50 minutes, along with the cable car trip and some time spent up top walking around taking photos, you could do Bana in a moring or afternoon, when more restaurants are operational it would be a great place to spend the day.
-There is also accommodation in Bana if you are looking for a cozy and romantic getaway.
+From the center of Danang to the cable car takes about 50 minutes, along with the cable car trip and some time spent up top walking around taking photos, you could do Bana in a morning or afternoon, it is also a great place to spend the day.
+There is accommodation in Bana if you are looking for a cozy and romantic getaway.